Scroll to content

 The government expect children to have school attendance of 96% and this should be everyone’s minimum target.

 The Local Authority classes any child with attendance below 90% as a persistent absentee.
 The school regularly reviews all of the cases where attendance has fallen below 90%.
 Initially, parents or carers are invited to a meeting to share our concerns and discuss any support that can be put in place.
-Attendance will then be monitored until an improvement is seen.
+An Attendance Improvement Plan will be agreed and attendance will then be monitored until an improvement is seen.
 If there is no improvement without good reason, then the school will start to take other actions.
 This could include a referral to the Education Welfare Service, which could lead to a Penalty Notice or in extreme cases even court action.
+We always look to work collaboratively with parents and carers.

 What about if I want to take my child out of school for some reason?